tarngerine/tarngerine.github.io/source/content/index.md

 template: index
 ---

-⌁ My [software imagineering studio](https://read.cv/teams/toolshop) is currently on hiatus while I am an AI research engineering resident at Anthropic for 2025, rotating on finetuning and interpretability
+## My software practice is on hiatus while I am an AI research resident at Anthropic for 2025

+1. Code RL
+1. Interpretability

 ## I design, prototype, and build ambitious new software like